 Then you can do what the locals do and strap on your hiking boots.

 Just outside of town sits 4,000 acres of preserved forests, wetlands, and fields along Bantam Lake.

 The White Memorial Conservation Center’s 40 miles of trails could take days to fully explore, and all for free.

-Outdoor enthusiasts love to hike, bike, and ride horses on the trails in warmer months.
+Outdoor enthusiasts love outdoor activities like hiking, biking, and riding horses on the trails in warmer months.
 The ponds, Bantam Lake, and six miles of the Bantam River are fantastic for canoeing, kayaking, and fishing.
 And the trails here are the best in the state for Connecticut winter activities like cross-country ski, and snowshoeing.

 The Little Pond Boardwalk Trail is especially popular, with a wooden boardwalk traversing above the edges of the pond’s woods and marshes.

 Washington Depot is another town that inspired Stars Hollow of Gilmore Girls.

 But Steep Rock Preserve provides experiences reminiscent of many epic adventure movies coming out of Hollywood.